 For anarchists there is no such thing as victory.
-There is no such thing as a free society that is capable of appearing completely in the future. like Athena from Jove's head.
+There is no such thing as a free society that is capable of appearing completely in the future, like Athena from Jove's head.
 Perhaps nothing of that society exists yet in anarchist theoretical elaboration.
 Perhaps it will never be visible, no matter how many victories we accumulate by strengthening our organisations or dreaming of others better able to respond to the needs of the revolution.
 To win at the military level is no more than a peripheral satisfaction, a sigh of relief, a gloomy patch of light in the blind alley where the heads of the enemies who have always persecuted us start to fall.
 And then?
 What will we find in our hearts then?
 What will we build the society of tomorrow from, if not from the little freedom we have managed to imbue into the very means of destruction we use today?
 What would have happened if the anarchists had succeeded in defeating the Red Army and the model of Makhnovist free communes had spread all over Russia?
 Perhaps the free society would have taken hold and developed and we would not have seen all the horrors of real socialism?
 Perhaps.
 But only thanks to the presence of other creatively different forces developed by that communitarian nucleus from the start, which would only have become significant had one been able to immediately get rid of all illusions of a popular front.
 In the case of the contrary, the anarchists would behave been 'condottieri' like any other sufficiently ideologised party bureaucrat.

 To remain prisoners of the ideology of victory means not understanding that any active minority, no matter who they are, can ever really win, as this very victory means the defeat of any possibility of generalised freedom.
-If we want to talk about winning it must be the masses in revolt, in the first place freely associated in new social creations capable of giving life to incredible different vital formations of a kind that no fantasy, no matter how wild, is capable of imagining from within the repressive present are unknown: some are allegedly in Moscow, the date of their homecoming unknown, while others seem to have left the country for Switzerland, France or America and nothing more has been heard from them.
-Thus we have only ourselves to rely upon.
+If we want to talk about winning it must be the masses in revolt, in the first place freely associated in new social creations capable of giving life to incredible different vital formations of a kind that no fantasy, no matter how wild, is capable of imagining from within the repressive rind that oppresses and surrounds us.
+If winning means a minority of specialists assisted by groups of people sensitised by propaganda to the new ideals who are enduring the new ideas, this enduring will be all the more terrible the more the new carriers of truth are convinced that they have the best possible solution to the social question.
+There is no worse oppressor than virtue in the place of vice.